ForumMagnum/ForumMagnum/README.md

 meteor shell
 Accounts.createUser({username:'<USERNAME>', email:'<EMAIL ADDRESS>', password:'<PASSWORD>'})
 ```
 This will return the _id of the new user.

-If you'd like to make that user an admin, then exit the meteor shell and enter the mongo shell, using the new _id to
+The first user you create will be an admin.
+If you'd like to create additional admins, you can exit the meteor shell and enter the mongo shell, using the new _id to change their admin status:

 ```
 meteor mongo